 Ancient garbage dumps, like contemporary landfills, are important sites for research, as they contain objects that have not had a chance to disappear.
-Can they narrate their stories for us?
+What stories can they tell us?

 March 1, 2021 – June 5, 2022